Career Center Resources for Alumni

 Savvy Tips for A Well-Conducted Job Search

 As you conduct your employment search, it is critical that you are well-educated about potential scams and fraudulent jobs that sometimes exist in today's society.
-Whether you are using Job Connect or any external site or job board, always utilize your best judgment and thoroughly research positions, and their agencies, in their entirety prior to applying.
+Whether you are using Handshake or any external site or job board, always utilize your best judgment and thoroughly research positions, and their agencies, in their entirety prior to applying.

 The Springfield College Career Center subscribes to standards set forth by the National Association of Colleges and Employers (NACE).
 Please review the suggested tips and recommendations while conducting any type of job search.
 Visit the weblink for the full article.